 Security Collections

-The Search Appliance allows for the creation of security collections of data that are used to limit the information a user has access to.
+Limit the information a user has access to by creating security collections of data.
 Security collections are query-based and allow the inclusion or exclusion of selected records in search results for groups.
-Often collections use sets for these purposes.
+Often, collections use sets for these purposes.
 After a collection is created, the users in that group do not have access to any additional information unless additional permissions are granted.

 Security collections are additive.
-This means that if a user is made part of a collection and then added to another, the user has access to information from both even if one of them is more restrictive than the other.
+This means that if a user is part of a collection and then added to another, the user has access to information from both, even if one of them is more restrictive than the other.

 Creating or Verifying Prerequisites

-Some preliminary steps are needed in order to create collections:
+Some preliminary steps are needed to create collections:

 1. Verify or create all users necessary for the collection.
-Make sure users are not assigned to extra groups that give them greater access than desired.
+Verify users are not assigned to additional groups that give them greater access than desired.

 2. Verify or create the group.
-Any user that should have limited access must be assigned to a group; however, the group may consist of one user.
+Any user who should have limited access must be assigned to a group; however, the group may consist of one user.

 3. Create a set definition if needed.
-Remember that the data within sets is unchanging and must be updated in order for new records to be included.
+Remember that the data within sets is unchanging and must be updated to include new records.

 Creating a Security Collection